zulfadz/the-plain/_posts/2022-05-21-cut-completeness.md

 ---
 layout: post
-title: "The Axiom of Completeness is equivalent to the Cut Property in R"
+title: "The axiom of completeness is equivalent to the cut property in R"
 comments: true
 description: "analysis"
 keywords: "math, analysis"